-- Whenever possible, list specific interests.
-For example, instead of “baking and reading,” write “conquering sourdough bread baking and reading about Baroque composers.”
+Whenever possible, list specific interests.
+For example, instead of “baking and reading,” write “mastering sourdough bread baking and reading about Baroque composers.”

 Format and Appearance.
-We appreciate all resumes, regardless of the font type treatment, spacing, etc. Below are some general tips to help organize and structure your resume’s appearance.
+Below are some general tips to help organize and structure your resume’s appearance.
 Your final goal should be a resume that is one page long and easy to read.

-- Emphasize results (quantitative or qualitative) when possible; results can give your reader a better understanding of the scope of your work and how it contributed to an organization
+Emphasize results (quantitative or qualitative) when possible; results give your reader a better understanding of the scope of your work and how it contributed to an organization